• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-I also drilled my holes for the handles ahead of time but in hindsight, it may have been better to wait until later.
-Some pieces of yarn were placed through the holes to keep the paint from filling in.
+I also drilled my holes for the handles ahead of time, but in hindsight, it may have been better to wait until later.
+Some pieces of yarn were placed through the holes where the handles will go, to keep the paint from filling in.

 Creating a Serving Tray with Acrylic Pour Painting

 This is a very messy project.
-Be sure to cover your working space and perhaps the floor. ( I used garbage bags).
+Be sure to work on a protected surface and perhaps cover the floor.
+(I used garbage bags.)
 Also, you will definitely want to wear gloves.

-Lift the wood up off the table by placing blocks, jars or anything you have underneath.
+Once dry, lift the wood up off the table by placing blocks, jars, or anything you have underneath.

 Here are the paint colors I decided to use.
 The choice is totally up to you.